frenchtoasters/governance/eosio.system/eosio.system-regproducer-rc.md

 I, {{producer}}, agree to set {{location}} such that {{producer}} is scheduled with minimal latency between my previous and next peer.

-I, {{producer}}, agree to maintain time synchronization within 10 ms of global atomic clock time, using a method agreed to among producers.
+I, {{producer}}, agree to maintain time synchronization within 10 ms of global atomic clock time, using a method agreed upon amongst producers.

 I, {{producer}}, agree not to produce blocks before my scheduled time unless I have received all blocks produced by the prior producer.